zoxpx/pxdocs/content/install-with-other/dcos/application-installs/zookeeper.md

 ---
 title: Zookeeper
 description: For help installing and running Zookeeper on DCOS, use the guide from Portworx!
 Achieve more with Portworx backing your cluster.
-keywords: portworx, container, Mesos, Mesosphere, DCOS, Zookeeper
+keywords: Install, Zookeeper, HDFS, DCOS, DC/OS
 ---

 {{<info>}}